 Other symptoms include:

-Attacks can sometimes be life-threatening, producing:
+Attacks can sometimes be life threatening, producing:

+Blood and urine tests may reveal kidney problems or other problems.
 Some of the other tests that may be done include:

 Some of the medicines used to treat a sudden (acute) attack of porphyria may include: